pirate/crypto-trader/README.md

 ```

-The trading algorithm is nowhere near complete, it runs and works though, and will trade REAL MONEY, so beware if you run it.
+The trading algorithm is nowhere near complete, it will trade REAL MONEY though, so beware if you run it.
+The `trader.py file is intentionally broken, to run it you much read `analyze()` and adapt it to your own needs.

 ======